Science and technology in Italy

 Science and technology in Italy has a long presence, from the Roman era and the Renaissance.
-Through the centuries, Italy has advanced the scientific community which produced many significant inventions and discoveries in biology, physics, chemistry, mathematics, astronomy and the other sciences.
-In 2019 Italy was the 6th world producer of scientific articles publishing more than 155,000 documents.
-From 1996 to 2000 it published a total of 2 million scientific articles.
-Italy was ranked 29th in the Global Innovation Index in 2021.
+Through the centuries, it has made many significant inventions and discoveries in biology, physics, chemistry, mathematics, astronomy, and other sciences.
+In 2019, Italy was the world's sixth-highest producer of scientific articles, publishing more than 155,000 documents.
+From 1996 to 2000, it published two million.
+It ranked 28th in the Global Innovation Index for 2025.

 History

-Roman engineering

 As early as the 1st century AD, Rome had become one of the biggest and most advanced cities in the world.
 The ancient Romans invented new technologies to improve the city's sanitation systems, roads, and buildings.
-They developed a system of aqueducts that piped freshwater into the city, and they built sewers that removed the city's waste.
+They developed a system of aqueducts that piped fresh water into the city, and they built sewers that removed the city's waste.
 The wealthiest Romans lived in large houses with gardens.
-Most of the population, however, lived in apartment buildings made of stone, concrete, or limestone.
+Most of the population lived in apartment buildings made of stone, concrete, or limestone.
 The Romans developed new techniques and used materials such as volcanic soil from Pozzuoli, a village near Naples, to make their cement harder and stronger.
 This concrete allowed them to build large apartment buildings called insulae.

-Renaissance science

 Italy had a scientific "golden age" during the Renaissance.
 Leonardo da Vinci, was trained to be a painter, but his interests and achievements spread into an astonishing variety of fields that are now considered scientific specialties.
 He conceived ideas vastly ahead of his time.
 Notably, he invented concepts for the helicopter, an armed fighting vehicle, the use of concentrated solar power, the calculator, a rudimentary theory of plate tectonics, the double hull, and many others, using inspiration from Chinese ideas.
 In addition, he greatly advanced the fields of knowledge in anatomy, astronomy, civil engineering, optics, and hydrodynamics.

 The scientist Galileo Galilei is called the first modern scientist.
 His work constitutes a significant break from that of Aristotle and medieval philosophers and scientists (who were then referred to as "natural philosophers").
 Galileo's achievements include improvements to the telescope, various astronomical observations, and initial formulation of the first and second laws of motion.
 Galileo was suppressed by the Catholic Church, but was a founder of modern science.